OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 <a name="REACTIVATION"></a>

-## Reviving obsolete, orphaned, or inactive ontologies
+## Reactivating obsolete, orphaned, or inactive ontologies

-Ontologies that were marked as either obsolete, orphaned, or inactive require a review process if they want to be marked as active again.
+To mark ontologies that were marked as either obsolete, orphaned, or inactive as active again, we follow this process.
 Currently, these are the required steps:

-1. If ontology reactivation is desired, it must first pass the Dashboard.
-2. A member of the ontology community makes a pull request (PR) on the metadata file with the desired change in status.
+1. A member of the development team of the ontology makes a pull request (PR) on the metadata file with the desired change in status.
 The PR must include evidence to demonstrate new activity, for example by referring to recently-closed issues (we will provide more detailed guidelines as this SOP matures).
-3. If the community member is not the ontology owner, the ontology owner must be contacted for comment via email and tagged on the issue.
+1. If the community member is not the ontology owner, the ontology owner must be contacted for comment via email and tagged on the issue.
 The ontology owner is given 1 month to object to the change, in which case, it is rejected.
+1. The ontology is added to the NOR dashboard which should be passed prior to proceeding.
+Fixing the basic issues revealed by the dashboard is considered some basic evidence that the ontology is indeed active.
+The ontology owner may request to bypass this criterion if there are a good reasons.
-4. The OBO Operations committee assigns a reviewer during the next call to analyse the evidence for the change.
+1. The OBO Operations committee assigns a status change reviewer during the next call to analyse the evidence for the change.
 Only the evidence matters - no need to collect more evidence in favor of the status change.
-5. The Reviewer presents the arguments for and against the status change at an OBO Operations call.
+1. The status change reviewer presents the arguments for and against the status change at an OBO Operations call.
-6. A vote is issued that must be unanimous in favour of the status change.
+1. A vote is issued that must be unanimous in favour of the status change.

 <a name="OPS_MEMBER"></a>